 What I’m most proud of in this work is…

-The story of our impact that most touches my heart (or blows me away) is:
+The story of our impact that most touches. my heart is…

-What keeps me going in this work, despite the long hours and sacrifice, is…
+What keeps me going in this work, despite the long hours is…

 My ultimate vision for our impact is…